RealCocoArdo/Chess-Wallet-App/README.md

 - This was only designed for Bitcoin.
 No other shitcoin.<br>
 - I take no responsibility of my code.
 If you lose your Bitcoins its your fault.<br>
-- You can review the code yourself before using it.<br>
+- You can review the code yourself before using it.
+I added alot of comments into the code to make it more understandable.<br>
 </details>

 ## Requirements